 Trying to find something like “needle”, with the intent of learning how to sew, will yield a vast range of needles and sewing-related topics, articles, and even sales, while the embroidery needles could be the 3rd page of the Google search results.

-Companies and business are also aware of this, and like you, they also wanted to be found first, and most importantly by the audience they need.
+Companies and businesses are also aware of this, and like you, they also wanted to be found first, and most importantly by the audience they need.
 Like if you live in Salt Lake City, a good SEO company must include the keyword “Utah” to cover the entire state.
 This is how they utilize Search Engine Utilization (SEO) Tools to help them find you, and you, in turn, can also use these tools to get you started on your embroidery project the soonest time possible.
 So let’s get you started.

 Keywords are basically what connect you to what you want to find.
-A single keyword (referred to as head-keyword) can give you millions of results, so it’s important to add or combine more keywords to narrow down your results (referred to as a long-tail keyword).
+A single keyword (referred to as head keyword) can give you millions of results, so it’s important to add or combine more keywords to narrow down your results (referred to as a long-tail keyword).
 You can also use the following syntaxes for better results:

-1. Use hyphen “-“, to eliminate a word from your search or will not include the word that comes after it.
+1. Use the hyphen “-“, to eliminate a word from your search or will not include the word that comes after it.

 Ex.
 Embroidery needles –thread, you will get results for needles but will not include thread.